 Fifty million people in the US live in poverty, with little hope of mobility for themselves or their children.
 Oxfam exposes the injustice of poverty in such a wealthy nation, and offers pragmatic solutions to chronic problems.

-Although the US has a long history of prosperity, mobility, and justice, trends over the past 30 years have left too many behind—struggling to get by, with little hope for a better future.
+Although the US has a long history of prosperity, mobility, and justice, too many people have been left behind—struggling to get by, with little hope for a better future.
 Fifty million Americans live on incomes below the federal poverty level, including one in every four children.

 This situation is not healthy for our society or our economy, nor is it inevitable.
 Poverty is about power, not scarcity.
 The richest country in the world should be able to sustain an economy that is healthy and fair.
 People who are willing and able to work at a full-time job should be able to earn enough money to support their families and have opportunities to climb the ladder out of poverty.

 Oxfam believes that we can find a way to restore opportunity and fairness to our economy and to our society.
 And we believe this step is crucial to our work throughout the world.
 We see how poverty in the US is deepened by racism, gender discrimination, denial of rights, and unjust policies, just as it is around the globe.
 And as our world becomes smaller and the global economy reaches throughout the world, our solutions must be global as well.